Mountain Bike Data Logger

 Bike orientation

-However, if a proper analysis was to be done, a list of some things that could be determined include:
+However, if a proper analysis was to be done, a list of things that could be determined include:

 -